 Title IX, Part C Homeless Education Program

 Every child has the right to an education!
-If, due to a loss of housing, you must live in a shelter, motel, vechicle, or campground; on the street; in abandoned buildings; or doubled-up with relatives or friends; then we can help remove barriers that could exclude your child from receiving the maximum education that they deserved.
-Pelase contact our Homeless Liasison for further questions for assistance.
+If, due to a loss of housing, you must live in a shelter, motel, vehicle, or campground, on the street, in abandoned buildings, or doubled-up with relatives or friends, through our Homeless Education Program we can help remove barriers that could exclude your child from receiving the maximum education they deserve.

 - Every Student Succeeds Act (ESSA)

 - We Care Physician Referral Network - refers uninsured residents to physicans and other providers who offer free service.